sargo/grot2/client/README.md

 ```

 # Sign-Up
-To play GROT² you have to sign-up with GitHub OAuth by opening:
+To play GROT² you have to sign in using GitHub OAuth by opening:

 https://github.com/login/oauth/authorize?client_id=4ba20fc056b74df39cc0&scope=user:email

-After authorization you will be redrected to a game server which will
+After authorization you will see your unique API key.
+This API key have to be
-generate a new API key.
-This API key have to be registered in the client:
+registered in the client:

 ``` bash
 python3 client.py register your-unique-api-key